xod442/stackstorm-tutorial/doc/01_actions_script.md

 ```

 It worked, outputting the URL of the NASA Astronomy Picture Of the Day for July 4th 2018.
+You can copy and paste the URl into your web browser and view the picture if you'd like.

 ## Convert our script